 Self Check is designed to provide U.S. workers with the results of an E-Verify check before beginning a new job.
 It gives you insight into the employment eligibility process and confidence that the results given to your employer will be accurate.

 For more information, please visit the E-Verify website.

-To avoid a TNC:
+To avoid a mismatch:

 - Make sure your documents and records are accurate before you complete a Self Check case;

 - Inform SSA if you have changed your name;

 - If there is a spelling error or incorrect date of birth on your document, contact the agency that issued the document to correct the error;